 Country Note for Investors securities firms or the offshore insurance units (as defined in the Taiwan Offshore Banking Act) of Taiwan insurance companies purchasing the sub-funds either for their proprietary account or for the accounts of their non-Taiwan clients or (iii) or to other investors in Taiwan to the extent permitted under relevant Taiwan laws and regulations.
 Thailand The Prospectus has not been approved by the Securities and Exchange Commission which takes no responsibility for its contents.
 No offer to the public to purchase the Shares will be made in Thailand and this Prospectus is intended to be read by the addressee only and must not be passed to, issued to, or shown to the public generally.
-United Arab For Unregistered Funds - for use in respect of unsolicited requests only for United Emirates (UAE) Arab Emirates (excluding Dubai International Financial Centre and Abu Dhabi Global Market) residents only: This Prospectus, and the information contained herein, does not constitute, and is not intended to constitute, a public offer of securities in the United Arab Emirates and accordingly should not be construed as such.
+United Arab Emirates (UAE) For Unregistered Funds - for use in respect of unsolicited requests only for United Arab Emirates (excluding Dubai International Financial Centre and Abu Dhabi Global Market) residents only: This Prospectus, and the information contained herein, does not constitute, and is not intended to constitute, a public offer of securities in the United Arab Emirates and accordingly should not be construed as such.
 The Shares are only being offered to a limited number of investors in the UAE who (a) are willing and able to conduct an independent investigation of the risks involved in an investment in such Shares, and (b) upon their specific request.
 The Shares have not been approved by or licensed or registered with the UAE Central Bank, the Securities and Commodities Authority or any other relevant licensing authorities or governmental agencies in the UAE.
 The Prospectus is for the use of the named addressee only, who has specifically requested it without a promotion effected by the Management Company, its promoters or the distributors of its units, and should not be given or shown to any other person (other than employees, agents or consultants in connection with the addressee's consideration thereof).
 No transaction will be concluded in the UAE and any enquiries regarding the Shares should be made to the Management Company.
-For Unregistered Funds - for use in respect of the Qualified Investor Exemption only for United Arab Emirates (excluding Dubai International Financial Centre and Abu Dhabi Global Market) residents only: This Prospectus, and the information contained herein, does not constitute, and is not intended to constitute, a public offer of securities in the United Arab Emirates ("UAE") and accordingly should not be construed as such.
-The Shares are only being offered to a limited number of exempt investors in the UAE who fall under one of the following categories of Exempt Qualified Investors unless the provisions of the Directors' Chairman Decision No. 9/R.M. of 2016 concerning the regulations on mutual funds and exemptions to the SCA Resolution No. 3 R.M. of 2017 regulating promotions a The Shares have not been approved by or licensed or registered with the UAE Central Bank, the SCA, the Dubai Financial Services Authority, the Financial Services Regulatory Authority or any other relevant licensing authorities or
+For Unregistered Funds - for use in respect of the Qualified Investor Exemption only for United Arab Emirates (excluding Dubai International Financial Centre and Abu Dhabi Global Market) residents only: This Prospectus, and the information contained herein, does not constitute, and is not intended to exonstitute, a public offer of securities in the UNted Arab Emirates ("UAE") and accordingly should not be construed as such.
+The Shares are only being offered to a limited number of exempt investors in the UAE who fall under one of the following categories of Exempt Qualified Investor which is able to manage its investments on its own (unless such person wishes to be classified